automl/amltk/docs/guides/pipelines.md

 doc_print(print, config)  # markdown-exec: hide
 doc_print(print, configured_pipeline)  # markdown-exec: hide
 ```

-!!! inline end "Other notions of Sequential"

-    We'll see this later but wherever we expect a `Node`, for example as an argument to
-    `Sequential` or any other type of pipeline component, a list, i.e. `[node_1, node_2]`,
-    will automatically be joined together and interpreted as a `Sequential`.

 To build a pipeline of nodes, we simply call [`build(builder=)`][amltk.pipeline.Node.build].
 We
 explicitly pass the builder we want to use, which informs `build()` how to go from the abstract